The Tunnel (2011 film): Plot

-Through the night-vision camera, it is shown that Natasha was dragged back to the lake.
-The monster attempts to drown her; but Steven and Peter use the light to chase it away.
-As Steven helps Natasha, Peter is heard in the distance screaming and challenging the monster, drawing it away from the other two.
-Steven manages to drag Natasha to a well-lit tunnel near a train station.
-They rush back and drag a badly wounded Peter to the safety of the train platform.
-There, captured on CCTV, Natasha begs for help, and uses a borrowed cell phone to call the emergency services.
-The crew ends up staying in the tunnel all night.
+The creature begins to drown Natasha, but Steve and Peter chase it away with the main camera light.
+As Steve helps Natasha, Peter is heard in the distance screaming and challenging the monster, drawing it away.
+Peter emerges critically wounded, escaping with Steve and Natasha to a well-lit tunnel near a train station, as the event is captured on CCTV.
+Natasha borrows a cell phone to call the emergency services, breaking down and weeping as Peter dies.